helidon-io/helidon/pico/README.md

 # helidon-pico

 <b>Helidon Pico</b> is an optional feature in Helidon.
-At its core it simply provides these main features:
+At its core it provides these main features:

 1. A service registry.
 The service registry holds service providers and are (or otherwise can produce) services.
 Each service provider in the registry advertises its meta-information for what each service provides, and what it requires in the way of dependencies.